 Preparation of the DEIS will conform to 6 NYCRR Part 617.9(b).
 The Proposed Project will be evaluated for potential significant adverse effects to the Project Site and applicable study areas for all relevant environmental technical categories in accordance with applicable SEQRA requirements.
-The DEIS will consider direct and indirect short-term (construction) and long-term (operational) effects of the Proposed Project.
+The DEIS will consider short-term (construction) and long-term (operational) effects (including direct and indirect effects) of the Proposed Project.
 Cumulative impacts will also be addressed, as applicable.
 The DEIS will identify proposed mitigation for any significant adverse environmental impacts.
 The DEIS shall include a list of all Involved and Interested Agencies to which copies of the DEIS and supporting material will be distributed.
+See Table 2, "Preliminary List of SEQRA Lead, Involved, and Interested Agencies," and Table 3, "Preliminary List of Federal Agencies," in Section 6.